cloudhound-io/cfscan/README.md

 ```

 ## Writing tests
-You can also subcall CFScanner to add your own tests. a test is simply an annotated generator method:
+You can also subclass the CFScanner class to add your own tests. a test is quite-simply an annotated generator method:

 ```
 import cfscan